jim-easterbrook/pywws/src/doc/guides/integration.rst

 This has been tested with the Mosquitto Open Source MQTT broker, running on a Raspberry Pi (Raspian OS).
 TLS (mqtt data encryption) is not yet implemented.

-Thanks to Matt Thompson for writing the MQTT code.
+Thanks to Matt Thompson for writing the MQTT code and to Robin Kearney for adding the retain option.

 UK Met Office
 ^^^^^^^^^^^^^